 In May 2018, the Australian Government proposed a series of measures to further strengthen Australia's domestic and international aviation security, bringing Australia screening capability more closely align with the United States and European Union.
-The upgrade requirements for Brisbane Airport include the implementation of advanced x-ray technology and checked baggage screening technology.
+The upgrade requirements for Brisbane Airport include the implementation of Computed Tomography (CT) technology and increased use of body scanners.